Balimbanana/SM-SourceExperienceMod/README.md

 `skill` In most mods, this will set the enemy difficulty.
 This will also scale XP gain per kill by: 1 = 1.0, 2 = 1.25, 3 = 1.5
 Where 1 is easy, 2 is normal, 3 is hard.
 Insurgency will use `ins_bot_difficulty` instead.
 L4D2 will use `z_difficulty` instead.

+**SXPMQModule Active Skills Descriptions:**
+You use completed side quests, and campaign quests as currency to buy skills.
+The costs are listed in the !sxpmskill menu, these costs are only once to unlock permanently.

+**Fire Blast**
+- Ignites NPCs in front of you.
+- Costs 5 side quests completed.
+- Cooldown 20 seconds.

+**Fire Blast Level 2:**
+- Increased duration of ignite.
+- Increased range of fire.

+**Sniper Shot**
+- Movement speed reduced to 0.2 while active.
+- Can zoom in 3 times with right click.
+- Costs 5 campaign quests completed.
+- Cooldown 40 seconds.

+**AUX Refill**
+- Refills AUX meter immediately.
+- Costs 5 side quests completed.
+- Cooldown 20 seconds.

+**Area Heal**
+- Heals everyone (including NPCs) around you.
+- Pulses every second for 10 seconds, healing 5 health and gives 1 XP per heal.
+- Costs 8 side quests completed.
+- Cooldown 30 seconds.

+**Heal level 2:**
+- Increased amount healed per wave by 2.
+- Increased range of heal by 1.25x

+**Rapid Fire**
+- Gives rapid fire for 5 seconds.
+- Reduces damage dealt by half.
+- Costs 5 campaign quests completed.
+- Cooldown 30 seconds.

+**Combine Cannon**
+- Orbital cannon that charges up and explodes from the sky.
+- Cannot be fired under roofs.
+- Costs 10 campaign quests completed.
+- Cooldown 60 seconds.

+**Cannon Level 2:**
+- Increased radius of explosion by 1.2x
+- Increased damage by 1.25x

 **Map Makers**
 You can place a blank file in modname\maps\sxpmgrav\mapname to block Anti Gravity on your maps if you prefer to not have it.